microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ### SYS_MONITOR

 This state is used to monitor the sensor.
 The analog comparator is polled to see if the ammonia value is above the `ALARM_THRESHOLD_HIGH` point.
 If it is, the system transitions to `SYS_ALARM`.
 Otherwise, the analog comparator is checked by the function `Fusa_testAC`.
 During this function, the system temporarily enters the `SYS_SELF_TEST` state, but returns to `SYS_MONITOR` after executing.
 An error during self-test function will cause the system to enter the `SYS_ERROR` state.
-Finally, if no other issues have occurred and the Alarm Test button is pressed, then the system will transition to `SYS_ALARM`.
+Finally, if no other issues have occurred and the Alarm Test button is pressed, then the system switches to `SYS_ALARM`.

 ### SYS_SELF_TEST